Mangaweka: History

-Development at Mangaweka began with clearance of the forest for the North Island Main Trunk Railway.
-A shelter called Three Log Whare was built.
-From 1894 it had a mail link 3 times a week with Ohingaiti.
+The government constructed a road from Hunterville to Taihape and constructed shelters along the road.
+One on the site of what is now Mangaweka had the name 'Three Log Whare'.
+Mangaweka was surveyed out of the Awarua block to support the expansion of the North Island Main Trunk and roads in the area during the late 19th-century.
+By 1894 the settlement a post office, hall, and school.
+By the turn of the century the populated had reached close to 1,000.

 Attractions

 State Highway 1 was re-located in the early 1980s, leaving the former main street as a historic precinct.
 As a result, the settlement has become a tourist attraction.
 The township is of interest not only for its historic main street, but also because of the growing artists' community.

 The Department of Conservation have several scenic reserve walks around Mangaweka including one that includes a section of the former North Island Main Trunk railway line and tunnels that was replaced by a deviation in 1981.

 Other major features close to the town include some of the country's biggest railway viaducts on the Mangaweka deviation.
-Nearby, the Rangitikei River canyon provides the setting for the southern hemisphere's highest flying fox, an 80m bungy jump, as well as a The Lord of the Rings film location.
+Nearby, the Rangitikei River canyon provided the setting for one of the southern hemisphere's largest flying foxes, an 80m bungy jump, as well as a The Lord of the Rings film location.